pclava/MIPSAssembler/README.md

 Some example assembly files and their outputs can be found in `examples/`.

 ## Usage
-To build the assembler, run `make` from the main directory.
+To install, download one of the available binaries under **Releases**, or build the assembler yourself by running `make` from the main directory.

 `$ mips_assembler <options> <source files>`